Fate Rewinder: Clock Hands

 Real name Hyde (ハイド, Haido), 3 O'Clock is an old man wearing a gentleman-like tuxedo who often funds the Clock Hands with their heinous projects.
 He possesses the ability to displace himself and other people into another location without limits, even taking any object held with them in the process.
 Furthermore, 3 O'Clock has a split personality named Jekyll (ジキル, Jikiru) who possesses an additional ability to ignore any and all processes and leaving only the results in its place, effectively skipping any attempts on him during battle.

-As it turns out, he is later revealed to be the adopted parent of Chainu, who was implanted into the Space-Time Police Special Forces Unit as their mole under two different personas, having since grown to love his so-called "daughter" as he himself is a product of a bootstrap paradox just as much as the girl herself.
+As it turns out, he is later revealed to be the adopted parent of Chainu, who was implanted into the Space-Time Strategic Enforcement Unit as their mole under two different personas, having since grown to love his so-called "daughter" as he himself is a product of a bootstrap paradox just as much as the girl herself.
 Following the battle against Chrono, Chainu and Goro leading to the latter tricking him into falling into an active volcano and seemingly killing both him and Goro, the latter was able to save him and spends the next few years gathering intel on the Clock Hands before passing away, fully content to know that Chainu gets to live out her own life with her newfound family in Chrono and the Rewinders.